Mutahar789/PCLA/README.md

 ```Shell
 python sample.py
 ```
-This sample is in Town02 of CARLA simulator.
+This sample is in Town02 of the CARLA simulator.

 ## Citation
 If you find PCLA useful, please consider giving it a star &#127775;,